 In a world that is orientated around professional progression, personal development can often get neglected.
-However, personal development is vital to both a successful personal and professional life.
+However, invest in personal development is vital to both a successful personal and professional life.

-In this blog post I look at the differences between professional and personal development and highlight the benefits of personal development.
+In this blog post I look at the differences between professional and invest in personal development and highlight the benefits of personal development.

-First and foremost, it’s important to understand the difference between professional and personal development.
+First and foremost, it’s important to understand the difference between professional and invest in personal development.

 Essentially, personal development focuses on improving your knowledge and skills to overall result in self-improvement and consolidate your sense of identity.